Online Submissions

 - How do the authors see the development of the field in the coming years?

-The authors of this type of publication may refer to a maximum of 15 literature sources.
-References to unpublished data should be minimised, and the authors should obtain written consent from the cited individuals to use unpublished results or personal communications in the manuscript.
-The journal encourages highlighting the top references in the authors' opinion.
+The authors of this type of publication may use a maximum of 15 references, two (2) tables and two (2) figures.
+Avoid using unpublished data; the authors should obtain written consent from the cited individuals to use unpublished results or personal communications in the manuscript.
+The journal encourages highlighting the top references (authors' choice).

 Commentaries on published articles and responses to commentaries